centreon/centreon-documentation/versioned_docs/version-22.10/reporting/concepts.md

 ### Centreon BAM statistics

-- Follow this procedure if you recently updated your Centreon BAM module to 3.0 or rebuilt the Centreon BAM statistics.
+- Follow this procedure if you rebuilt the Centreon BAM statistics.

   - Reimport the BAM data on the central server by running the following command: